Identifiers/spec/README.md

 Composite identifiers can be either lists or maps of other identifiers.
 Composite identifiers are not typed with primitive type flags.
 They contain fully-formed identifiers of any type.
 They can be used to define Semantic identifiers.

-When encoded to msgpack, the outer type is either composite-list or composte-map.
+When encoded to MsgPack, the outer type is either composite-list or composite-map.
 The contents of composite identifiers are fully-encoded identifiers.

 |type|code|MsgPack family|
 |---|---|---|